osteofelidae/CSE330-OS/README.md

 of memory on the heap and then access each page to bring it present into memory.
 Since the memory allocation is large, some of the pages accessed will be moved to disk.
 This binary is invoked by `test_module.py` so you do not need to run it yourself but you are welcome to do so.
+- Note, you ***MUST*** configure your virtual machine to use 2GB-4GB.
+For some test cases, the value of the `scalar` argument will change based on how much RAM your virtual machine has.
+     - When you are testing virtual addresses mapped to physical addresses belonging to pages in *swap*, the value for `scalar` scales with your RAM.
+If you are using 2GB, use 2.
+If you are using 3GB, use 3.
+And so on.
-- Note, you ***MUST*** configure your virtual machine to use 4GB of memory and use 4 for the value of the scalar.
-This is to ensure that the test script will be able to generate a sufficient amount of swapped pages from which various virtual addresses will be provided to your kernel module.
+     - For all other test cases, set the value of `scalar` to 1.

+  This is to ensure the script will be able to generate swap pages when needed so it can choose virtual addresses belonging to swapped pages to test your kernel module.

 You can compile `testp5` using the provided `Makefile` by simply running the following command:
 ```bash